en0/en0.github.com/content/NodeVsPython.md

 all 50 transactions is converted to a rate.
 This is considered one test.

 __Due to a bug in the loop counter, only 9 iterations where run on the Node.js implementation.
-The final run of the python version of this task was removed to align the graph results.__
+The final run of the Python version of this task was removed to align the graph results.__

 ## Results